App-vNext/Polly/docs/strategies/fallback.md

 <!-- endSnippet -->

 **Reasoning**:

-- Throwing an exception in an user-defined delegate is never a good idea because it is breaking the normal control flow.
+Throwing an exception from a user-defined delegate can disrupt the normal control flow.

 ✅ DO

-Use `ExecuteOutcomeAsync` and then assess `Exception`
+Use `ExecuteOutcomeAsync` and then evaluate the `Exception`:

 <!-- snippet: fallback-pattern-1 -->
 ```cs